Center for University Teaching, Learning, and Assessment

 Pursuant to the provisions of the Americans with Disabilities Act, any person requesting special accommodations for any CUTLA event must advise UWF by contacting the UWF ADA Compliance Office at 850.474.2518 (voice) or 850.857.6114 (TTY) at least 48 hours prior to the event.

-RFP for Faculty Awards for the General Education Assignment Design Project
+RFP for Faculty Awards for the General Education Assignment Design Project (revised due date March 23, 2018)

 The Faculty Awards for the General Education Assignment Design Project will provide faculty with time and guidance for the creation of assignments that will serve as learning experiences for General Education learning outcomes and develop rubrics or other tools to assess student learning on these outcomes.
 The goal is to develop an archive of learning activities, assignments, and assessments that can be adopted in specific GE courses or adapted to a variety of courses within each distribution area of GE.
 The assignments will generate assessment data on GE learning outcomes that can be aggregated across courses and multiple sections of courses within a distribution area.